 Symptoms first appear on smaller twigs and spreads into larger branches and may affect the crown.
 It is possible for Phomopsis to spread downward in injured canes to the crown and then progress upward on new canes.
 This rarely occurs, usually only where the crown itself has been injured after a particularly severe winter, or in highly susceptible varieties.
 Younger tissue may show no symptoms at first, and then exhibit rapid wilting and dieback.
 Stem lesions are similar to those caused by Fusicoccum but generally lack the bullseye pattern.
-The disease also causes premature ripening of the berries.
+The disease also causes premature ripening of berries.
 Leaf spots have been observed where disease is particularly severe, and the fungus may also cause fruit rot, although this is rarely observed in New England.
 Most commercial cultivars are susceptible to Phomopsis canker.

 Management: Since mechanical damage and cold stress seem to be necessary for Phomopsis infection, avoid unnecessary cultivating, and do not fertilize after July 1st.
 Prune weakest canes to the ground.
 Avoid drought stress by keeping plants well-watered through prolonged periods of dry weather in summer.
 The cultivars Bluetta, Elliot, and Rancocas have been reported to have partial resistance to Phomopsis.
 Fungicide applications may also be beneficial.
 See the pest management schedule in this chapter for recommended materials and timing.

 Coryneum Canker (Coryneum microstictum): This canker disease appears to be uniquely situated in the southeast part of New England.
 No estimates of loss from the disease are available; it does not occur regularly and is often found with other canker fungi.